Meet The Team

 Harpin’ By The Sea was the brainchild of Stuart McKay, James Aldcroft and Richard Taylor.
-A spin-off from the Brighton Harmonica Collective, the concept was simple and very genuine.
-The three musical mates wanted to organise a workshop and evening entertainment to celebrate their favourite instrument, the humble harmonica.
-There was an abundance of harmonica players around the City; they just had to pick a time when not much was happening and everyone could get together.
+A spin-off from the informal Brighton Harmonica Collective, its concept was simple and genuine.
+The team felt compelled to launch a forum and festival to celebrate their instrument.
+Inexplicably, Brighton & Hove had an abundance of harmonica players.
+It was a question of when everyone could be brought together.

-The production team set about planning HBTS2 and, with one or two refinements, a sell-out programme was delivered.
-Once again there were requests to repeat the event.
-At this point, James rightly decided to direct his energies towards his young family and new business commitments, leaving Stuart and Richard at the helm.
+The repeat event took place in February 2012.
+With some refinements and another sell-out programme, once again an encore was demanded.
+At this point, James decided to commit his energies to his young family and business commitments, leaving Stuart and Richard at the helm.

-Resolved to giving things a third go, Stuart and Richard considered ways to develop the programme further.
-Richard suggested including a special guest from the international harmonica world to headline the 2013 evening show and deliver a masterclass.
-Stuart duly popped the question to Steve Baker, who agreed to fly in from Hamburg for the event.
-A new benchmark was set, which became the formula for future productions.
+Resolved to giving it a third go, the new Co-Producers considered ways of embellishing the programme.
+Richard suggested recruiting a special guest to deliver a masterclass and headline the evening show, whereupon Stuart popped the question to Steve Baker, Hohner’s chief harmonica consultant in Germany.
+Steve obligingly flew in from Hamburg and 2013 piloted a new framework for future productions.

 By 2014 it was clear that HBTS was a much-anticipated annual event.
-To avoid stagnation, future events would now be themed.
-A specific style of harmonica music would be selected and matched with guest artists that personified the genre.
-And what better way to kick off, than the magic of Chicago blues harmonica?
-A vibrant new talent in this department, Aki Kumar flew in from San Jose, bringing with him his humour, charm and growing reputation as a highly skilled exponent of the Little Walter style.
-This was also to be Aki’s debut in the UK.
+To avoid stagnation however, Richard recommended theming further Festivals by fostering a specific musical style and premiering guest artists who excelled in the genre.
+The magic of Chicago blues set the ball rolling, and a vibrant new talent was flown in from San Jose.
+Bringing humour, charm and a growing reputation as a skilled exponent of the Little Walter style, Aki Kumar debuted in the UK.

-Upholding its strap line, A Breath Of Fresh Air, HBTS productions continue to pave the way in bringing specialist musical styles and emerging musical talent to the attention of the wider harmonica community.
-On behalf of everyone involved, we hope you enjoy this year’s event and we look forward to celebrating the harmonica with you for many years to come.
+On behalf of everyone involved, without whom we’d all be at home watching Britain’s Strictly A Bake-Off Celebrity Voice Get Me Fired On Ice, we hope you enjoy this year’s event and we look forward to celebrating the harmonica with you for many years to come.